-- 1. Consumption of GPU resources.
-The CPU may become the bottleneck during the data copy. - 2.
-Increased latency and lower bandwidth between the GPU and the remote GPU. - 3.
+- 2. Increased latency and reduced bandwidth.
+The additional memory copies take time and reduce I/O bandwidth. - 3.
 Host memory consumption.
-Consumption of host memory impacts application performance and increases system TCO.
+Multiple sets of pinned buffers reduce available host memory which impacts application performance and increases system TCO.

-Optimizations such as write-combining and overlapping GPU computation with data transfer allow the network and the GPU to share "pinned" (page-locked) buffers.
+Optimizations such as write-combining and overlapping GPU computation with data transfer allow the network and the GPU to share "pinned" buffers.
 This eliminates the need to make a redundant copy of the data in host memory and allows the data to be directly transferred via RDMA.
 On the receiver side the data is directly written to the GPU pinned host buffer after arriving via RDMA.
 This technique eliminates buffer copies between the CPU and the GPU and is known as GPU Direct technology.

 A further optimization is to create an RDMA channel between the local GPU memory and the remote GPU memory to eliminate CPU bandwidth and latency bottlenecks.
 This results in significantly improved communication efficiency between GPUs in remote nodes.
-For this optimization to work, the CPU prepares and queues communication tasks for the GPU and uses the GPU to trigger the communication on the SmartNIC.
-The SmartNIC directly accesses GPU memory to send and receive or to read and write data.
+For this optimization to work, the CPU coordinates RDMA communication tasks for the GPU and SmartNIC.
+The SmartNIC directly accesses GPU memory to send and receive data to a remote GPU memory.
 This technique is known as GPU DirectRDMA technology.